 Those who contend that this section allows the use of estimates of the population argue that this phrase “actual Enumeration” likely means the most accurate possible calculation.
 When this phrase, so defined, is read together with the words “in such Manner as they shall by Law direct,” they conclude that the Framers intended to grant Congress complete discretion to choose whatever method of census taking they thought would result in the most accurate calculation of population, including the use of estimating methods.
 Alternatively, the word “actual” refers to the first census to be conducted three years after the meeting of the first Congress, as opposed to the less formal enumeration the Framers relied upon in apportioning the first and second Congresses.

-In The Federalist No. 36, Alexander Hamilton, in attempting to reassure his audience that the population figures upon which taxation would be based would not be subject to political manipulation, stated that “an actual census or enumeration of the people must furnish the rule, a circumstance which effectively shuts the door to partiality or oppression."
-Similarly, Thomas Jefferson, in a 1791 letter discussing the first census, indicated that the census "is founded on actual returns" as opposed to being "conjectured."
-George Washington, in a letter to Gouverneur Morris in the same year, contrasted an estimate with an enumeration, commenting that an "estimate" he had given "of the number of inhabitants which would probably be found in the United States on enumeration, was too large."
-Finally, the Census Act of 1790, establishing the first census, required an actual counting; census takers were required to swear an oath to “truly cause to be made, a just and perfect enumeration and description of all persons resident within [their] districts.”
+In The Federalist No. 36, Alexander Hamilton, in attempting to reassure his audience that the population figures upon which taxation would be based would not be subject to political manipulation, stated that “an actual census or enumeration of the people must furnish the rule, a circumstance which effectually shuts the door to partiality or oppression.”
+The Census Act of 1790, establishing the first census, required an actual counting; census takers were required to swear an oath to “truly cause to be made, a just and perfect enumeration and description of all persons resident within [their] districts.”